 If this is your first property investment where you will be depending on rent to repay your loan, first find out more about the going rent in the area you intend to buy your house.
 Remember that if you plan to rent your house, it may lie vacant for some time.
 You thus need sufficient standby funds to pay your installments to avoid loan defaults.

 There are numerous housing loan terms where a lender can charge you more for your loan like processing, default, late payment, annual, cancellation, partial or full redemption and fall below fees.
-However at times, lenders may subsidize the closing costs through insurance premiums and valuation and legal fees.
+Lenders may subsidize the legal fees for refinancing Singapore home loans.
+Valuation fee is payable.